-Once you’re happy with the direction of your video, it’s time for those working on your video (i.e. your chosen video production agency, motion designers and animators) to get to work on your video scripts and storyboards.
+Once you’re happy with the direction of your video, it’s time for those working on your video (i.e. your chosen video production agency) to get to work on your video scripts and storyboards.

 What’s a storyboard, you ask?
 A storyboard is a visual representation of your video sequence broken down into individual panels.
 It’s pretty much a series of ordered drawings that include camera direction, dialogue, and other important details.
 Essentially, it’s where the creatives sketch out how a video will unfold, shot by shot.

 In order to tell your story in the most compelling way possible, you’ll need to ensure that the script for your video syncs well with what you have in mind visually.